Centralizers of Hamiltonian finite cyclic group actions on rational ruled surfaces: Centralizers of Hamiltonian Z n actions on CP2 CP2

 \begin{cor} Consider a Hamiltonian $\Z_n(1,b;r)$ action on $(\CCC,\oml)$ with $n\geq 2\lambda> r+1$.
 Then the $\Z_n(1,b;r)$ actions extends to only one torus if $2\lambda < \min\{|r-2b|+1,\, r-2b+2n +1\}$.
 If instead $2\lambda > |2b-r|+1$ then the action extends to the two tori $\T_r$ and $\T_{|r-2b|}$.
 Finally if $2\lambda > r-2b+2n +1$ then the action extends to the two tori $\T_r$ and $\T_{r-2b+2n}$. \end{cor}

-\begin{defn} An action on the odd Hirzerbruch surfaces is said to be of type OE1 if it only extends to the toric action $\T_{r}$.
+\begin{defn} An action of the form $\Z_n(1,b;r)$ on the odd Hirzerbruch surfaces is said to be of type OE1 if it only extends to the toric action $\T_{r}$.
 We say that it is of type OE2 if it extends to exactly two toric actions $\T_{r}$ and~$\T_{r'}$. \end{defn}

 As in the case of $\SSS$, one can prove the homogeneity property for a subset of $\Z_n(a,b;r)$ actions on odd Hirzerbruch surfaces. \begin{enumerate}[label=(OH{\arabic*}), start=0] \item Actions $\Z_n(a,b;r)$ such that $\gcd(a,n) \neq 1$ as considered in Proposition~\ref{prop:gcdConditionSingleToricExtension} \item Actions $\Z_n(1,b;r)$ of type OE1 satisfying $2b-r\neq n$ and $b\not\in\{0,r\}$ \item Actions $\Z_n(1,b;r)$ of type OE2 satisfying $2b-r\neq n$ with the exclusion of $\Z_{2r}(1,b;r)$, $\Z_{2r+2}(1,r+1;r)$, and $\Z_{2r+2}(1,2r+1;r)$. \item Actions of type OE1 with $b\in\{0,r\}$ that is, $\Z_n(1,0;r)$ and $\Z_n(1,r;r)$ with $n\geq 2\lambda>r\geq2$ . \end{enumerate}